punktDe/vagrant-workshop/README.md

 sharing, so Windows is probably out.
 Mac OS, any BSD that supports VirtualBox, or Linux will all do fine.

-## Practical exercises

-Some of the practical parts take the form of tasks to solve.
-For these in the `main` branch the relevant parts of the Vagrantfiles are removed.
-Checkout the `solutions` branch to see my suggested implementations.

 ## Agenda

 * [Fundamentals](fundamentals.md)